The Forrester New Wave Methodology Guide

 Gathering Evaluation Data

-There are two inputs into a New Wave evaluation: 1) an executive strategy briefing and/or product demo session and 2) customer reference calls/surveys.
+There are three inputs into a New Wave evaluation: 1) an executive strategy briefing and/or product demo session and 2) the criteria questionnaire to be completed by vendors, and 3.) customer reference calls/surveys.

 When companies decide not to participate in our research, we evaluate them according to our Forrester Wave and Forrester New Wave Incomplete Vendor Participation Policy.
 Forrester reserves the right to remove a vendor from a New Wave at any point in the New Wave process if we find them to be incompatible with the New Wave objectives.